yumoL/walkingAMaze/documentation/Implementation_document.md

         set the wall between currentRoad and neighbourRoad as a road

 ```
-Time complexity: O(2 x rows x cols) = O(rows x cols).
+Time complexity: O(rows x cols).
 We need to traverse all road nodes twice (add them into the queue and remove them from the queue), adding,removing and checking a node are all O(1)-actions.

 Space complaxity: O(rows x cols).
 We need an extra queue to save all road nodes.